How to Grow as a Leader

 These assignments allow leaders to intentionally develop new skills, practice new behaviors, and improve on weaknesses.
 Here are 3 approaches for adding developmental assignments to your current job:

 - Take a good look at your current job and think about how you might reshape it.
 Adding new responsibilities to your job or restructuring it might be more doable than you think.
 Consider moving responsibility from someone else’s plate to your own, trading tasks with a colleague, or taking on a role or task that needs to be done but that nobody currently “owns.”
 Also re-examine responsibilities that are already a legitimate part of your job, but have received little attention.
 The changes you make can be permanent or temporary.
 Remember, the goal is to make changes that enhance your leadership skills.

 - Take on temporary assignments.
 Look outside your job description or department for projects, task forces, one-time events, and activities that you can participate in for a short period of time.
 You might wonder, “Who has the time to take on more work?”
 But if your goal is to grow as a leader while you’re in your current job, you may need to temporarily make the time to take on more.

 - Seek challenges outside the workplace.
 Other areas of your life often provide the same challenges found in job settings.
-You’ll find plenty of leadership responsibilities in nonprofit, religious, social, and professional organizations, as well as schools, sport teams, and family life.
-There are many opportunities to learn lessons of leadership through personal experiences.
+You’ll find plenty of leadership responsibilities in nonprofit, religious, social, and professional organizations, as well as schools, sports teams, and family life.
+There are many opportunities to learn lessons of leadership through personal experiences, and even hardships.